Analysis | How Faulty Vaccines Sparked Consumer Panic in China

 1. What happened?

-The consumer outcry followed news in July that Chinese health-care company Changsheng Bio-technology Co. was fined by the nation’s drug regulator for having produced 250,000 low-quality vaccines for infants, and was also found to have fabricated production and inspection data for a rabies vaccine.
+The consumer outcry followed news in July that Chinese health-care company Changsheng Bio-technology Co. was fined by the nation’s drug regulator for having produced 250,000 low-quality vaccines for infants.
+It was also found to have fabricated production and inspection data for a rabies vaccine as far back as 2014, using expired materials in making some batches.
 Regulators also found that state-owned Wuhan Institute of Biological Products Co., another major vaccine maker, produced more than 400,000 low-quality infant vaccines, according to Xinhua.

 2. What’s wrong with the vaccines?